Become a guarantor...

 • Have a good credit history

-• Be aged 18 or over, but no older than 70 when the loan completes
+• Be at least 18 years old and no older than 70 when the loan ends

-• Be able to afford to make payments if the borrower fails to pay
+• Be able to afford the payments if the borrower can’t pay

 Why should I be a guarantor?